iszczesniak/cpp/containers/index.md

 object in that place.
-If the target place already stores an object, the container assignes to it a temporary object created with the forwarded arguments, so that the temporary value is eligible for moving into the object in the target place.
+If the target place already stores an object, the container assignes to it a temporary object created with the forwarded arguments, so that the temporary value is eligible for moving into the target object.
 Alternatively, I'd reckon, the target object could be destroyed, and a new one could be created in its place, but that ain't so, and I wish I knew why.

 We emplace by calling an emplacement function of a container.
 Containers have various functions for emplacing with slight semantic